List of Royal Pains characters: Harper Kubelick

 Dr. Harper Kubelick (Kat Foster) is a young pediatrician whom Hank dated early in Season 4.
 They break up when Hank chooses to stay with a patient "just in case" there was something wrong with her (she was fine) instead of going to Harper's family reunion.
 When Hank called, Harper said, "She must be happy you were there to support her" to which Hank ritually replies, "Yeah".

 Viviana Torres

 Viviana Torres (Martha Higareda) is a bartender whom Jeremiah has feelings for throughout Season 6.
 Initially, Divya is afraid that Viviana is using Jeremiah, but she realizes that Jeremiah and Viviana both like each other.
 Viviana eventually leaves the Hamptons to pursue a degree in Tulsa, resulting in a tearful goodbye in front of the local courthouse.

 Ray Mazzarino

-Ray Mazzarino (Jeremy Davidson) is a business man who recently moved to the Hamptons in Season 6.
+Ray Mazzarino (Jeremy Davidson) is a businessman who recently moved to the Hamptons in Season 6.
 He enlists the help of Paige to help redesign his house to impress his significant other.
-He also becomes involved in the lives of Evan and Hank, for Hank he is a patient and for Evan he is his partner.
+He also becomes involved in the lives of Evan and Hank; for Hank, he is a patient, and for Evan, he is his partner.
 Ray helps Evan create Hank Lab which is used instead of the hospital.
 His last appearance was the ending of Season 6.